Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 > Game theory studies strategic situations where the outcome for each participant or 'player' depends on the actions of all others.
 It formulates models to represent these scenarios and predicts the most likely or optimal outcomes.

+Notes:

+- Game theory is all about the power of incentives.
+- Helps you understand and design systems and guide behavior of participants.

 ---

 ## Game Theory in Web3

 In the context of blockchains, game theoretic reasoning is used for <span style="font-style: italic;">modelling</span> and <span style="font-style: italic;">understanding</span>.

+Notes:

+- The term is heavily over-used.
+- 9/10 times people using the term they simply mean there is some economic structure behind their protocols.
+- Rarely real game theoretic analysis is done.

 ---